Skip to main content

 Adapted from "Methods and definitions to rate the quality of outcome measures".
 Schmitt, J., Langan, S., Deckert, S., Svensson, A., von Kobyletzki, L., Thomas, K., & Spuls, P. (2013).
 Assessment of clinical signs of atopic dermatitis: A systematic review and recommendation.
 Journal of Allergy and Clinical Immunology, 132(6), 1337--1347. doi:10.1016/j.jaci.2013.07.008.

-6 ways in which ASCORAD is better
+6 ways in which ASCORAD enhances atopic dermatitis diagnosis

 ASCORAD is defined as: